makrai/notes/mohammad18-valence-arousal-dominance-20k-acl.md

   * high V, A, and D words in books and literature
 * hashtag words and emojis common in tweets, emotion denotating words, emotion associated words, neutral terms, words belonging to particular POS
-* demographic groups and specific groups of words, for example, e.g. whether
+* demographic groups and specific groups of words, for example, eg whether
   * younger annotators have a higher shared understanding of tweet terms,
   * women have a higher shared understanding of adjectives
 * shared understanding in geographic and language groups